0xPikapool/website/docs/welcome/on-nft-mev.md

 # On NFT MEV

-TLDR; Tipping in EIP1559 is a fall back first price auction and Pikapool is a proto-Account Abstraction solution to expressing NFT bidding preferences privately.
+**TLDR; Tipping in EIP1559 is a fall back first price auction, NFT projects shouldn't need an auction expert to handle this, and Pikapool is a proto-Account Abstraction solution for expressing NFT bidding preferences privately.**

 ### MEV

+MEV as a research space and problem has been around for a couple years now, if you're unfamiliar with it check out some of these great resources [1](https://www.flashbots.net/#ec162c79202f4983a80a29b221970ec1), [2](https://arxiv.org/abs/1904.05234), [3]

 Gas wars have been a problem in ethereum ever since applications started getting competitive for state access.